raychung02/HaluanWebsite/README.md

 by Ray Chung

 Website for Haluan Hip-Hop Dance Troupe.
 Fully responsive and written in HTML5, CSS3, Javascript, and PHP.
+Modified from HTML5UP Template.

 About Haluan
 --------------